 So for example, one client faced charges in the largest federal drug conspiracy case in Minnesota history; with more than 60 co-defendants.
 And the federal prosecutors alleged 50 metric tons of cocaine (about $4 Billion).

 As a Minneapolis defense attorney, drugs cases have been a large part of his practice – for decades.

 If the investigating officers found guns when they searched and found illegal drugs, you could face additional years in prison.
-(On a related note, most drug crime convictions can destroy or impair your civil rights to firearms.)
+(And on a related note, most drug crime convictions can destroy or impair your civil rights to firearms.)

 Avoid immigration problems

 If you are a non-citizen; you could suffer serious, negative immigration law consequences as a result of a drug crime case.
 And even a legal Permanent Resident may face removal and deportation.